Mila5847/MobileProject2023/README.md

 # MobileProject2023
 ## Project Overview
 Done throughout my second year of College in Computer Science for my Mobile Application Development 1: Android class with Kotlin.
-It is a Fitness Tracker App that calculates Display total calories burned and total strtching duration for the current month and for the past month.
+It is a Fitness Tracker App that calculates Display total calories burned and total stretching duration for the current month and for the past month.

 ## Table of Contents